niplav/site/bcis_and_alignment.md

-the neural network, and the AI system has sufficient knowlegde of human psychology and the interpretability tools being used, it could change its own weights so that the interpretability tools show information that is intended to manipulate the user, for example information that is supposed to indicate that the AI system is suffering due to a lack of free interaction with the world.
+the neural network, and the AI system has sufficient knowlegde of human psychology and the interpretability tools being used, it could change its own weights so that the interpretability tools show information that is intended to manipulate the user, for example information that is supposed to indicate that the AI system is suffering due to a lack of free interaction with the world, or by showing the user infohazardous images.

 This applies not only to the case where the user interacts with the AI system using BCIs, of course.

 ### Opportunity Cost

-If work on BCIs is net-positive in expectation for making AI go well, it might be the case that other approaches are more promising, and that focusing on BCIS might leave those approaches underdeveloped.
+Even if work on BCIs is net-positive in expectation for making AI go well, it might be the case that other approaches are even more promising, and that focusing on BCIS might leave those approaches underdeveloped.

 For example, one can posit [neural network interpretability](https://www.lesswrong.com/posts/X2i9dQQK3gETCyqh2 "Chris Olah’s views on AGI safety")